PDFBench: A Benchmark for De novo Protein Design from Function: Acknowledgements

+\paragraph{Plausibility} To evaluate the plausibility of the designed proteins, we introduce six metrics.
+Direct experimental validation of sequence plausibility is impractical for large-scale studies.
+Instead, we employ three protein language models—ProtGPT2~\citep{ferruz2022protgpt2}, ProGen2~\citep{nijkamp2023progen2}, and RITA~\citep{hesslow2022rita}—to compute sequence perplexity.
+These yield \textbf{PPL-ProtGPT2}, \textbf{PPL-ProGen2}, and \textbf{PPL-RITA}, which provide model-based estimates of how well the designed proteins conform to the distributional properties of natural proteins.
+Moreover, natural proteins rarely contain long repetitive fragments, yet prior studies~\citep{ferruz2022protgpt2,wang2024diffusion} indicate that generative models may produce sequences with abnormally high repetition, potentially impairing protein functionality.
+To assess this, we compute \textbf{Rep-2} and \textbf{Rep-5} following Rep-N~\citep{welleck2019neuraltextgenerationunlikelihood}.
+In addition, we propose a new metric, \textbf{Repeat}, which evaluates the fraction of repetitive sequence fragments from a biologically informed perspective.

-\paragraph{Structure-based} We use ESMFold~\cite{lin2022language} to obtain 3D structure for the designed sequence and present three structure-based metrics for accesssing its foldability and structural similarity to ground truth.
-As such, a reasonable protein sequence must exhibit adequate foldability to execute their functions.
-We compute the average predicted local distance difference test (\textbf{pLDDT}) and predicted aligned error (\textbf{PAE}) across the entire structure~\cite{jumper2021highly,akdel2022structural,varadi2022alphafold}.
-Proteins with analogous structures frequently execute analogous functions.
-To this end, We maeasures the similarity between structures between the design protein and the ground truth using TMscore~\cite{zhang2004scoring}, denoted as \textbf{GT-TMscore}.
+\paragraph{Foldability} We use ESMFold~\citep{lin2022language} to predict 3D structure for the designed sequence and present two metrics for accessing its foldability.
+Reasonable proteins must exhibit sufficient foldability to perform their functions.
+We compute the average predicted local distance difference test (\textbf{pLDDT}) and predicted aligned error (\textbf{PAE}) across the entire structure~\citep{jumper2021highly,akdel2022structural,varadi2022alphafold}.